hapax/hapax.github.io/assets/teaching.md

 Along similar lines, the English mathematician G. H. Hardy said "beauty is the first test: there is no permanent place in the world for ugly mathematics."
+For a fuller discussion of the role of aesthetics in mathematics, see for instance
+["Aesthetic Considerations in Mathematics" (2011)][(https://pdfs.semanticscholar.org/c01f/1b7cdbe2b9a649d09311f7b3e5e1bcb88310.pdf) by Nathalie Sinclair.

 Sound like any high school maths class you ever took?
 It's almost as if people got the Hardy quote backwards: there seems to